 We envision governance that is shaped by those closest to it — where research, data, and advocacy come together to ensure that the voices of those furthest from power are not just heard, but acted upon.

-We conduct rigorous, field-grounded research on how local governance actually works — studying management practices, decision-making, and the role of voice within rural institutions using both quantitative and qualitative methods.
-Our aim is to generate evidence that doesn't just describe problems but informs how policy is designed and delivered.
+We conduct rigorous, field-grounded research on how local governance functions in practice.
+Our work studies management practices, decision-making, collective action, and the role of voice within rural institutions using both quantitative and qualitative methods.
+We examine how citizens engage with administrative systems, how information moves through institutions, and why similar policies produce different outcomes across contexts.
+Our aim is to generate evidence that helps governments and communities build more responsive and effective forms of local governance.

 JEEViKA, Bihar's flagship government programme for self-help groups and rural livelihoods, spans 1.4 crore households across the state.
 GRAMA is partnering with JEEViKA to strengthen its data systems and accountability frameworks as part of a long-term organisational transformation.